Aloha, adventurers! Are you looking for the ultimate guide to hiking Diamond Head Crater? You’ve come to the right place.

 Small mammals like the mongoose may also be spotted, along with a variety of insects and lizards.
 Please remember to observe these creatures from a distance and not disturb them or their habitats.

-- The Diamond Head State Monument is open daily from 6:00 AM to 6:00 PM, with the last entrance to the hiking trail allowed at 4:30 PM.
+Visiting Hours: The Diamond Head State Monument welcomes adventurers from 6:00 AM to 6:00 PM daily.
+Do note, however, that the last permitted entry to the hiking trail is at 4:30 PM.
+Plan accordingly to make the most of your visit.

 The Diamond Head State Monument